galiuskas24/Google-Colab-Terminal-Configuration/README.md

 Now we have **authtoken**, **public SSH key** and cloned **config** directory in Google Colab.

 ### Main part:
-**We will do this part every time when we want connect terminat to Google Colab!!!**
+**We will do this part every time when we want connect terminal to Google Colab!!!**
 1. Run fist cell from [Example of cells](#example-of-cells).
 2. Run second cell from  [Example of cells](#example-of-cells).
   2a.
 The script will ask you first for **authtoken** and after that for **SSH key** (for SSH key -> copy the whole output from third preparation step)